slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/02-national-grants/en.md

 1. Alignment of the project with BID objectives and priorities.
 2. Alignment of the project with clearly stated needs for biodiversity information and capacity development within the proposal.
 3. The project’s complementary contributions to regional data needs.
-4. Demonstrated success and past experience delivering similar projects by the applicants.
-5. Likelihood that the project will provide examples of best practice in the application of biodiversity information in decision-making.
+4. Likelihood that the project will provide examples of best practice in the application of biodiversity information in decision-making.
-6. Quantity, quality and relevance of the biodiversity data proposed for mobilization, with preference given to projects that mobilize biodiversity data relating to protected areas, threatened species and invasive alien species.
+5. Quantity, quality and relevance of the biodiversity data proposed for mobilization, with preference given to projects that mobilize biodiversity data relating to protected areas, threatened species and invasive alien species.
-7. Strength of the plans to develop and sustain national capacity after the project actions.
-8. Level of national support and cost-effectiveness of the proposed actions; the balance between the level of funding requested from BID and the cofunding contributed by the project partners.
+6. Level of national support and cost-effectiveness of the proposed actions; the balance between the level of funding requested from BID and the co-funding contributed by the project partners.
-9. Anticipated value of the project deliverables to both the national context and the broader GBIF community.
+7. Anticipated value of the project deliverables to both the national context and the broader GBIF community.
-10. Choice and diversity of project partners, with preference given to projects that have the confirmed involvement of a diverse network of data holders and data users.
+8. Choice and diversity of project partners, with preference given to projects that have the confirmed involvement of a diverse network of data holders and data users.

-11. Quality of project design and risk assessment; monitoring and evaluation plans will be assessed in the full proposals.
+NOTE: Full proposals will also assess a) project management skills of coordinating team based on previous experience, b) quantity, quality and relevance of the biodiversity data proposed for mobilization; c) quality of project design and risk assessment; d) monitoring and evaluation plans; and e) sustainability plan. roject design and risk assessment; monitoring and evaluation plans will be assessed in the full proposals.

 -----------

 ## Project duration

-Selected projects may begin their activities in May 2017, with project activity continuing for up to 18 months (ending in November 2018), and with a final six-month reporting and evaluation period (ending in April 2019).
-All projects must end by 30 April 2019.
+Selected projects may begin their activities in April 2017.
+Project may run for up to 18 months and must end by September 2018, with a final three-month reporting and evaluation period (ending in December 2018).
+Grantees must complete all projects by 31 December 2018.

 -----------